rustbridge/in-a-box/resources/coaching-advice.md

 ### General teaching advice

-Others are generally good advice when teaching anything (even in a more hands-off approach)
+ Generally good advice when teaching anything (even in a more hands-off approach):

 - Create a friendly and welcoming environment
-  - Use students names and pronouns
+  - Use students' names and pronouns
   - Smile at them, make eye contact
 - Admit if you don't know something; that's okay!
 - When explaining, try to avoid jargon, especially on tech subjects